KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 Multiclass, multilabel classification: sigmoid: binary_crossentropy Regression to arbitrary values: None: mse
 Regression to values between 0 and 1: sigmoid: mse or binary_crossentropy

+#### 4.5.6 Scaling up: developing a model that overfits

+Once you’ve obtained a model that has statistical power, the question becomes, is your model sufficiently powerful?
+Does it have enough layers and parameters to properly model the problem at hand?
+For instance, a network with a single hidden layer with two units would have statistical power on MNIST but wouldn’t be sufficient to solve the problem well.
+Remember that the universal tension in machine learning is between optimization and generalization; the ideal model is one that stands right at the border between underfitting and overfitting; between undercapacity and overcapacity.
+To figure out where this border lies, first you must cross it

+To figure out how big a model you’ll need, you must develop a model that overfits.
+This is fairly easy:
+1 Add layers.
+2 Make the layers bigger.
+3 Train for more epochs.

+Always monitor the training loss and validation loss, as well as the training and validation values for any metrics you care about.
+When you see that the model’s performance on the validation data begins to degrade, you’ve achieved overfitting.
+ The next stage is to start regularizing and tuning the model, to get as close as possible to the ideal model that neither underfits nor overfits.